Pre-market guidance for machine learning-enabled medical devices

 - transparency

 Figure 1 gives a visual overview of the content areas discussed in this document.
-However, the iterative components reflected in this circular lifecycle schematic are not mutually exclusive and may not occur in the order indicated.
+The iterative components reflected in this lifecycle schematic are not mutually exclusive and may not occur in the order indicated.

 Figure 1: Text description

-The MLMD product lifecycle is represented in a circle with 8 stages, illustrating an iterative process.
-The stages are:
+The MLMD product lifecycle is represented in this diagram with 9 components, illustrating an iterative process where each stage is not mutually exclusive.
+The components are:

 - design